 In previous parts of this series, I discussed how to set up a VTune Basic Hotspots analysis to profile the target program.
 By quickly going through the program, you would notice that there is a significant loop at line 88 in the gen_pswd function.
 Therefore, one might think that gen_pswd is the hotspot.
 However, the results reported by VTune says otherwise.
 Make sure that you are on the Hotspots by CPU Usage viewpoint to follow this article.

-The Elapsed Time is the total wall clock time the application ran excluding profiling overhead.
-Let S, E, O denote the start time, the end time, and the overhead, then the elapsed time is equal to E – S – O. The elapsed time is the performance of the app as perceived by the end user.
-Later when this version of the code is compared with another optimized one, the elapsed time will be considered as the baseline execution time.
+The Elapsed Time is the total wall clock time the application ran including profiling overhead.
+Let S, E, O denote the start time, the end time, and the overhead, then the elapsed time is equal to E – S + O. Typically, the profiling overhead is negligible compared to the execution time of the program being profiled.
+Later when this version of the code is compared with another optimized one, the elapsed time can be considered as the baseline execution time.
 But by itself, it’s not useful for hotspot analysis.

 The target program had only one thread.
-This means that: Wait Time = Elapsed Time – CPU Time = 17.181 – 2.770 = 14.411 seconds.
+This means that: Wait Time = Elapsed Time – CPU Time = 17.181 – 2.770 = 14.411 seconds, reasonably assuming that the profiling overhead is negligible.
 We can conclude that most of the execution time is spent on waiting for I/O. This is shown graphically in the CPU Usage Histogram.

 The CPU Usage Histogram

-Rather than reporting a continuous CPU utilization values, VTune classifies CPU utilization into four adjustable classes:
+Rather than reporting continuous CPU utilization values, VTune classifies CPU utilization into four adjustable classes:

 - Idle: The CPU utilization is less than 0.5.